Getting support if you are a young carer or young adult carer

 - SAMH is Scotland’s national mental health charity providing information resources whether you are living with a mental health problem or supporting someone who is.

-- The Children’s Society’s website has details of organisations that can help with wellbeing and mental health across the UK.
+- The Children’s Society’s website has details of organisations that can help with wellbeing and mental health.

 Staying safe on the internet